The Art of Scrambled Eggs: Mastering the Perfect Dish

 Gordon Ramsay’s Method

-Celebrity chef Gordon Ramsay has his own unique approach to scrambled eggs, which has garnered over 40 million views online.
+Celebrity chef Gordon Ramsay has his own unique approach to scrambled eggs.
 He cracks the eggs directly into a cold saucepan, adds butter, and then places it on the stove.
 He whisks the eggs in the pan using a spatula, cooking them by continuously moving the pan off and back onto the heat.
 To stop the eggs from overcooking, he stirs in crème fraîche and seasons with salt and pepper.

 Avoiding Overcooking